wso2/docs-is/en/includes/guides/organization-management/email-domain-based-organization-discovery.md

 !!! note
     - If the organization has any email domain mapping:
         During the onboarding process of a user to an organization, the user's username (which is an email) undergoes a check against the assigned email domains of that organization.
         If there's a match, the user is successfully onboarded to the organization.
 However, if there is no match, the user onboarding process will fail.
-    - While the organization (root) have enabled email domain based organization discovery, it is not compulsory to configure an email domain mapping for every organization in the hierarchy.
+    - While the organization (root) has enabled email domain based organization discovery, it is not compulsory to configure an email domain mapping for every organization in the hierarchy.
-        If an organization doesn't have an email domain mapping, the user onboarded to that organization can have any email domain other than email domains of organizations in the hierarchy.
+        If an organization doesn't have an email domain mapping, the user onboarded to that organization can have any email domain other than the email domains of organizations in the hierarchy.

 ### Using the API